 This guide will walk you through the buying process, from making an offer to moving in, so you know exactly what to expect at every step of the way.

-What happens when you’ve saved your deposit, done your research, gotten pre-approval and found the home you want to buy?
+What happens when you’ve saved your deposit, done your research, gotten pre-approval and found the home you want to buy or build?
 This guide covers everything you need to know about actually buying your first home, from making an offer to moving in.

 Making an offer

 So, you’ve found the one.
 You’re ready to make an offer.
 Luckily, the actual process of making an offer to a selling agent is pretty simple.
 Deciding how much to offer is the tricky part.
 If you go too high, you risk overpaying for the property.
 If you go too low, you risk losing out.

 Agents will generally list properties at 5 to 10% more than they’re actually worth to try to get the best possible offer for their clients.
 It’s up to you to submit an offer that you think fairly represents the value of the home while meeting your personal financial requirements.

 It’s helpful to look at market conditions and comparable properties that have recently sold in the area to get a better idea of where you should set your offer.
 You can even enlist the help of a professional property valuer to help you come up with a suitable sum.

 When you’ve decided on an appropriate offer, you simply submit it to the selling agent in writing.
 Your letter of offer should include the amount you’re offering to pay for the property and any conditions attached to your offers such as maintenance or repairs.

 Once you submit your offer to the agent, they are legally obligated to take the offer to the seller for their consideration.